 We’ve gathered the sixteen highlights below, and ranked them in order of quality.
 A Top 16 of the year.
 With every one of them giving us reason to keep going back to them.

 But we’d recommend starting with – and to be honest, sticking with – these lot.
 The top 16 of Eurovision 2018;

 Every ESC needs at least one ethno-banger per year.
 Though they’ve been scarce on the ground over the past few years.
 Perhaps as a result of the obvious thirst amongst fans that this has brought about, Cyprus decided to bring the genre back with an almighty BANG.
 ‘Fuego’ is several steps above the many generic examples of the genre that have been brought to the contest throughout the years.
 The music video hits this point home, especially hard.
 And while ‘Fuego’s style and essence is probably too dated to be a winner, if Eleni can replicate even some of the sass she brings to the music vid, we’re most certainly in for an iconic performance on the night.

 Saara Aalto – Monsters

 It’s a tale that’s been told many times at Eurovision – accepting oneself and then going on to present who you are to the rest of the world, unashamedly and without compromise.
 That message won the whole contest in 2014.
 And hell, actual monsters went and won in 2006.
-Whatever happens in May though, Saara brings to Eurovision 2018 the absolute anthem of the year.
+Whatever happens this week though, Saara brings to Eurovision 2018 the absolute anthem of the year.
 And there are few performers who could give to the song what she does.
-As evidenced at the London Eurovision Party last week, where multiple acts from this year’s contest performed.
+As evidenced at the London Eurovision Party last month, where multiple acts from this year’s contest performed.
 Saara Aalto stole the show.
 Easily and undoubtedly.